This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 • When whisking together the wet ingredients, the mashed banana will create texture in the batter, preventing it from becoming completely smooth.
 This is completely fine and is exactly how the batter should look.

-• When measuring out the flour, add the flour to a separate scoop and then add it into your measuring cup.
+• When measuring out the flour, add the flour to a separate scoop and then add it to your measuring cup.
 Rather than pushing the measuring cup down into the flour, allowing it to fall into the measuring cup lightly will ensure that the flour is light in texture.
 Plus, it will ensure that too much is not added.

 • When mixing the dry ingredients with the wet ingredients, do not overmix.
 Overmixing can cause the bread to become dry and coarse once baked.
 Instead, aim to slightly undermix the bread with just a few pockets of flour remaining.